DmitryBondarenko1/solid-spoon/Console.md

 Go to **Settings** -> **Editor** -> **Color Scheme**.

-And select a Color scheme you want to edit from the Scheme dropdown list.
-Note that here you also have the ability to Export and Import Color Schemes.
+And select a Color Scheme you want to edit from the Scheme dropdown list.
+Note that here you also have the ability to **Export** and **Import** Color Schemes.
 Schemes are saved in .icls, .jar or .xml format.

 To switch between schemes choose **View** -> **Quick Switch Scheme** in the main menu.
 In the pop-up window that opens select the desired scheme (Colors and Fonts, Code Style, etc.).
 In the suggestion list, click the desired option.